-2014-2016: The CEOS Database (a.k.a., the Missions, Instruments and Measurements, or MIM) is the only official consolidated statement of CEOS Agency programs and plans.
+2015-2017: The CEOS Database (a.k.a., the Missions, Instruments and Measurements, or MIM) is the only official consolidated statement of CEOS Agency programs and plans.
 Each year, the database will be updated based on survey inputs provided by all CEOS Agencies to reflect the current status of CEOS Agency missions and instruments.
 The European Space Agency (ESA) and the SEO have developed a number of analysis and visualization tools to apply this information in support of gap assessments.
 Together, these resources represent the cornerstone of CEOS’s capability to undertake informed coordination decisions.
 CEOS will continue development of these resources each year, with a particular focus on engaging them for ECV development and observational gap analyses.
 New enhancements for advanced search capabilities will be added, as well as links to other CEOS resources (e.g., CEOS Visualization Environment [COVE], CWIC, IDN) or to external information systems, such as WMO’s Observing Systems Capability Analysis and Review Tool (OSCAR).

-In 2014, the ESA CEOS Database team will work on the creation of new tools for the community to discover and browse ECV data sets.
+In 2015, the ESA CEOS Database team will continue work on the development and promotion of new tools for the community to discover and browse ECV data sets.
 This effort will be conducted in coordination with the SEO, Joint WGClimate, and other interested members of the CEOS community.
 This activity will preserve the standalone nature of the ECV Inventory.
 To improve outreach impact, CEOS will revise its website to include a more modern user interface and updated appearance.
 The new website will maintain a “content management” approach, and include new features for document management and meeting registration.

 Publish the CEOS Newsletter.